kappnav/design/kind-action-mapping.md

 The KindActionMappings are processed in descending precedence order with level of specificity - i.e. numerically highest precendence value to lowest.

-The individual mapping rules within a KindActionMapping instance are processed in order of appearance from first to last, searching for the first matching rule for a given level of specifity.
+The individual mapping rules within a KindActionMapping instance are processed in order from first to last, searching for the first matching rule for a given level of specifity (i.e. instance specific, subkind specific, etc).

+Only mappings that specify the same set of fields based on the current level of specificity being searched is eligible for match consideration.
+E.g. when searching for kind specific, only mappings that specify  {apiVersion, kind} would be considered; mappings that specified { apiVersion, name, kind}, for example, would not be considered.

 KindActionMappings resources with the same precedence value are processed together in arbitrary order.